-In item g, direct contact means a personal telephone call or visit митом with legislators, their staffs, or government officials.
+In item g, direct contact is a personal telephone call or visit CAUTION with legislators, their staffs, or government officials.

 These nonelecting organizations must also attach a statement giving a detailed description of their lobbying activities.
-The detailed description of lobbying activities should include all lobbying activities, whether expenses are incurred or not

-(e.g., even lobbying activities carried out by unreimbursed volunteers).
+The detailed description of lobbying activities should include all lobbying activities, whether expenses are incurred or not (for example, even lobbying activities carried out by unreimbursed volunteers)